Lance Bass: NSYNC

 In March 2000, NSYNC released No Strings Attached, which became the fastest-selling record of all time, selling 1.1 million copies in its first day of release.
 In 2001, the group followed up with their Celebrity album, which scored the second highest first-week album sales ever, trumped only by the group's previous album.
 NSYNC went on to sell over 56 million records worldwide.
 In 2002, the group announced that they would be taking a "hiatus", during which Timberlake began to record solo material.
-NSync has not recorded new material since, and Bass has stated that he feels the group has officially disbanded.
+NSYNC has not recorded new material since, and Bass has stated that he feels the group has officially disbanded.

 In 2007, Bass said he had faith Timberlake would return after six months off to record another album with NSYNC, and that he felt betrayed by Timberlake's 2004 decision to pursue his solo career instead.
 Bass has also said he has little hope for a reunion since Timberlake has "made it clear that he wouldn't be interested in discussing another album any time soon."
 Despite these statements, Bass has denied that he harbors any ill feelings towards Timberlake, saying: "At that time ... it did feel like betrayal.
 I felt heartbroken.
 All these emotions went through me.
 Today, I'm really happy, and Justin and I are really great friends.
 I don't hate him at all.
 And I understand what he was going through, and it was as hard for him as it was for any of us."

+In September 2023, a new NSYNC song, "Better Place" was announced following a reunion of the band at the MTV Video Music Awards.
+The song, part of the soundtrack to the film Trolls Band Together, was released September 29.